yazctahsin/DataStructures-VeriYapilari/README.md

 11. 🛤️ **Dijkstra ve Prim Algoritmaları**

 #### 🌍 English:
+The codes are shared to help users.
+In a C/C++ development environment, the programs will run by writing the codes in main.c.
+I hope it will be useful for everyone.
 1. 🧭 **Pointers (\*)**
 2. 🗂️ **Arrays**
    - 📌 Operations on Arrays